-Figure 2: Upward Linkages of IPHL (Integrated Public Health Network)
+Figure 2: Upward Linkages of IPHL (Integrated Public Health Network) Laboratory

-CHAPTER Services
+Services

 Integrated District Public Health Laboratory (IPHL) will perform all the required clinical and public health diagnostic tests as per updated Indian Public Health Standards (IPHS) under one roof.
 The IPHL will support routine surveillance and outbreak investigation of infectious diseases.
 As and when needed, IPHL may perform environmental investigations (such as water culture for coliforms) and rapid diagnostic tests to support outbreak investigations.
-These services will include the following: (for details refer Annexure-I)
+These services will include (Detailed list enclosed in Annexure-I):